Haozhe-Liu/final-project--ese519f21-group8/README.md

 ## EMG_Trolley.cpp: Real-Time EMG Signal processing
 ## Server.ino and receiver.ino: Wireless Communication

-Due to some security restrictions, demo videos cannot be uploaded publicly.
+Due to some security restrictions, the demo video cannot be uploaded publicly.
 Apology for inconvience.